mixxxdj/manual/source/chapters/advanced_topics.rst

-Use `Jack <https://en.wikipedia.org/wiki/JACK_Audio_Connection_Kit>`_ to route each deck directly through `JACK Rack <http://jack-rack.sourceforge.net/>`_ effect racks, or for more control you can use Ardour (or other DAW) using sends for effects.
+Use `Jack <https://en.wikipedia.org/wiki/JACK_Audio_Connection_Kit>`_ to route each deck directly through `JACK Rack <http://jack-rack.sourceforge.net/>`_ effect racks, or for more control you can use Ardour (or another DAW) using sends for effects.
 This gives Mixxx access to the extensive collection of LADSPA plugins.